nimh-dsst/dataSci_job_ad_2024/README.md

 # Hiring: NIH Data Engineer

-The [National Institute of Mental Health (NIMH)](http://www.nimh.nih.gov) is the largest funder of research on mental disorders in the world, with a current budget of over $1.4B.
+The [National Institute of Mental Health (NIMH)](http://www.nimh.nih.gov) is the largest funder of research on mental disorders in the world, with a current budget of over $1.6B per year.
 Our mission is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
 The NIH is a highly rated employer at [glassdoor.com](https://www.glassdoor.com/Overview/Working-at-NIH-EI_IE11709.11,14.htm) with very competitive salary and benefits packages.

 The [Data Science and Sharing Team (DSST)](http://cmn.nimh.nih.gov/dsst) is a new group created to develop and support data sharing and other data-intensive scientific projects within the [NIMH Intramural Research Program](https://www.nimh.nih.gov/labs-at-nimh/index.shtml) (IRP).
 Working closely with the [NIH Data Science Community](https://datascience.nih.gov/) the goal of the DSST is to make the NIMH IRP a leader in open science and data sharing practices.
 We are looking for a talented Data Curator to add to our team.
 Typical compensation for NIH staff is available at [Glassdoor](https://www.glassdoor.com/Salaries/staff-scientist-salary-SRCH_KO0,15.htm).